MiguelAcostaDelVecchio/CIS1051_finalproject/README.md

 code becomes really abstract and difficult to understand (specially the machine learning program).
 Even though, the task of reading documentation and testing was really time consuming, I really learned and appreciated how sophiticated but simple (given enough time to understand them) these programs really are.

+It is also important to note that there were a lot of problems with conflicting libraries, so it was really fascinating to see how there were a lot of compatability issues between libraries and be able to use the python package manager in Pycharm to change some of the libraries to some older versions or uninstall them if necessary.
+Being able to debug such issues was very time consuming but it goes to show that not all code works together like magic!

+## Youtube Video